Service Needs for a Commercial Trash Compactor

 Your commercial trash compactors are a great investment for your businesses that generate a large volume of recycling materials and/or waste.
 By crushing and compressing waste, there are fewer hauls required which lowers your collection and transportation costs for your recycled materials.

-Your commercial trash compactor works hard and is used on a regular basis in all kinds of extreme environments.
+Your commercial trash compactor works hard and is used regularly in all kinds of extreme environments.
 And like all heavy equipment, there are hydraulic systems, switches, controls, and electrical systems-also a constant abrasion of metal against metal.
 Because of all of these factors, commercial trash compactors may need repairs and maintenance checks from time to time to make sure everything is working properly.

 Let’s go over some common service needs for commercial trash compactors.